How to Apply

 The Postdoc at CARGC

-CARGC postdoctoral fellows work on their own research, typically a book manuscript, and collaborate with staff and postdoctoral, doctoral, and undergraduate fellows.
-They may design and teach one undergraduate course during their second year.
-They present a CARGC Colloquium and publish one CARGC Paper with CARGC Press.
-Fellows are provided a stipend of $55,000, a research fund of $3000, health insurance, a work space, a computer, and library access.
+CARGC postdoctoral fellows work on their own research, typically a book manuscript, while also participating in and leading ongoing research projects within CARGC.
+During the fellowship, they present their work as part of a postdoctoral colloquium and work closely with the Senior Research Manager on a plan for publishing their research.
+Fellows are provided a stipend of $60,000, a research fund of $3000, health insurance, a workspace, a computer, and library access.
 In addition, CARGC will cover up to $1000 in domestic relocation expenses and up to $2000 if moving internationally.
-Fellows who are selected to teach during their tenure will be paid an additional stipend.

 CARGC Fellows integrate primary sources and regional expertise in theoretically inflected, historically informed, comparative, translocal, and transnational analyses of media, technology, geopolitics, and culture.
-Candidates challenging normative paradigms and incorporating non-Western theories, sources and contexts, are especially welcome.
-Ongoing research groups focus on theory and history in global media studies, geopolitics and the popular, digital sovereignty, and radical media and culture.
-We recommend that applicants read the CARGC 5 year-report to familiarize themselves with our mission and priorities.
-This year we are particularly interested in candidates whose work centers on the Global South.
+Candidates challenging normative paradigms and incorporating non-Western theories, sources, and contexts, are especially welcome.
+Ongoing research groups focus on theory and history in global media studies; media industries and cultural politics; media environments and the climate crisis; media, migration, and diasporas.
+We recommend that applicants familiarize themselves with CARGC's mission and research activities listed on our website.
+Please note our research themes are currently being updated and will be posted on the website in December 2022.
+We are particularly interested in candidates whose work centers on the Global South.

 This is a residential fellowship.
-CARGC strives to be an inclusive community of scholars driven by intellectual curiosity and exchange, and rooted in the life of the Annenberg School, the University of Pennsylvania, and the city of Philadelphia .
+CARGC strives to be an inclusive community of scholars driven by intellectual curiosity and exchange, rooted in the life of the Annenberg School, the University of Pennsylvania, and the city of Philadelphia.
 To foster mentoring and collaboration at all levels, we expect fellows to be fully engaged in the life of the center.
-Postdocs are therefore expected to work at our beautiful sixth floor premises—CARGC’s “World Headquarters”—on the Penn campus at least four days a week.
+Postdocs are therefore expected to work at our beautiful sixth-floor premises—CARGC’s “World Headquarters”—on the Penn campus at least three days a week.

-We welcome applications from scholars with Ph.D.s awarded by an institution other than the University of Pennsylvania between May 1, 2021 and August 1, 2023.
+We welcome applications from early career scholars with Ph.D. awarded by an institution other than the University of Pennsylvania.
 The appointment typically starts on August 15.